SumoLogic/sumologic-documentation/docs/send-data/hosted-collectors/cloud-to-cloud-integration-framework/stix-taxii-2-client-source.md

   - cloud-to-cloud
   - stix
   - taxii
-description: Learn how to setup a STIX/TAXII 2.x client to collect threat intelligence indicators into the Sumo Logic environment.
+description: Learn how to set up a STIX/TAXII 2.x client to collect threat intelligence indicators into the Sumo Logic environment.
 ---

 import CodeBlock from '@theme/CodeBlock';